Absence of Cartan subalgebras for right-angled Hecke von Neumann algebras: Introduction

-{\bf Theorem A.} Let $q > 0$. \begin{enumerate} \item Let $(W,S)$ be a reduced right-angled Coxeter system with $\vert S \vert \geq 3$.
+{\bf Theorem A.} Let $q > 0$. \begin{enumerate} \item Let $(W,S)$ be an irreducible right-angled Coxeter system with $\vert S \vert \geq 3$.
 Then $\cM_q$ is non-injective. \item For a general right-angled Coxeter system $(W,S)$ the associated Hecke von Neumann algebra $\cM_q$ has the wk-$\ast$ CCAP and the Haagerup property. \end{enumerate}

-Obviously non-injectivity and the wk-$\ast$ CCAP of Theorem A have different proofs.
-However the two proofs each borrow some ideas from \cite{RicardXu} where Ricard and Xu proved that weak amenability with constant 1 is preserved by taking free products of discrete groups.
-In order to prove non-injectivity we first obtain a Khintchine inequality for Hecke algebras.
-We show that this Khintchine inequality leads to a contradiction in case $\cM_q$ were to be injective.
-For the wk-$\ast$ CCAP we first obtain cb-estimates for radial multipliers and then use estimates of word length projections (see Proposition \ref{Prop=CutDown}) going back to Haagerup \cite{HaagerupExample}.
+The proofs of non-injectivity and the Haagerup property proceed by showing that Hecke von Neumann algebras are actually graph products \cite{CaspersFima} and then using general graph/free product techniques involving important results of Ueda \cite{Ueda}.
+For the wk-$\ast$- CCAP we first obtain cb-estimates for radial multipliers and then use estimates of word length projections (see Proposition \ref{Prop=CutDown}) going back to Haagerup \cite{HaagerupExample}.

 Our second aim is the study of Cartan subalgebras of the Hecke von Neumann algebra $\cM_q$.
 Recall that a Cartan subalgebra of a II$_1$-factor is by definition a maximal abelian subalgebra whose normalizer generates the II$_1$-factor itself.
 Cartan subalgebras arise typically in crossed products of free ergodic probability measure preserving actions of discrete groups on a probability measure space.

-In fact Cartan subalgebras always come from some orbit equivalence class in the following sense: for a separable II$_1$ factor $\cM$ any Cartan subalgebra $\cA \subseteq \cM$ gives rise to a standard probability measure space $X$ and an orbit equivalence class $\cR$ with cocycle $\sigma$ such that $(\cA \subseteq \cM) \simeq (L^\infty(X) \subseteq \cR(X, \sigma))$.
-We refer to \cite{FeldmanMoore} for details.
-Cartan subalgebras can be used to obtain further rigidity results, see \cite{PopaVaesFree}, \cite{IoanaPopaVaes} for two very prominent illustrations of this: the first showing that (suitable) actions of free groups on probability spaces remember the number of generators of the group; the second showing that certain group von Neumann algebras completely remember the group (W$^\ast$-superrigidity).
-These results typically rely on the {\it uniqueness} of a Cartan subalgebra.
-Other applications can be found in prime factorization theorems \cite{PopaOzawa}, \cite{IsonoHoudayer} in which the {\it absence} of Cartan algebras plays a crucial role.
+In \cite{Voiculescu} Voiculescu was the first one to find factors (namely free group factors) that do not have a Cartan subalgebra.
+His proof relies on estimates for the free entropy dimension of the normalizer of an injective von Neumann algebra.
+Using a different approach Ozawa and Popa \cite{OzawaPopaII} were also able to find classes of von Neumann algebras that do not have a Cartan subalgebra (including the free group factors).
+Ozawa and Popa actually proved that these algebras have a stronger property that afterwards became known as strong solidity: the normalizer of a diffuse injective von Neumann subalgebra generates an injective von Neumann algebra again.